-The ground functional test is a stall warning system troubleshooting procedure in the AMM, Chapter 27-31-01.
-The procedure below supplements the AMM procedure for the purpose of testing the ice mode lift computer.
-The ice mode lift computer is equipped with three adjustable potentiometers in the top of the computer, which are marked "0", "1" and "2" for full up, approach, and full down flaps.
+The Ground Functional Test is a stall warning system troubleshooting procedure in the AMM, Chapter 27-31-01.
+The procedure below supplements the AMM procedure for the purpose of testing the Ice Mode lift computer.
+The Ice Mode lift computer is equipped with three adjustable potentiometers in the top of the computer, which are marked "0", "1" and "2" for full up, approach, and full down flaps.

-Follow the AMM procedure, except add the steps below to test the system in ice mode:
+Follow the AMM procedure, except add the steps below to test the system in Ice Mode:

-- 1) Connect the test/breakout box between the ice mode wire harness and airplane stall warning wire harness (Figure 27-2). - 2) CenTex's force applicator may be used in lieu of the Beech force applicator specified in the AMM.
-Position the force arm so that the applied force is within 0.031 (/32) inches of the transducer vane tip.
-Follow the force application guidelines specified in the AMM procedure. - 3) Activate ice mode by selecting MANUAL on the Surface Deice switch.
-Verify the ice mode annunciator switch in the glareshield illuminates. - 4) Check the ice mode lift computer voltages using a digital multimeter and the test box as specified in the AMM procedure, steps 9 through 12 and 19 through 21.
-The ice mode stall warning tone is heard as a solid tone when activated. - 5) Apply the following forces to the transducer vane for each flap position as specified in the AMM procedure, steps 14 through 18: - a.
-Full Up: $+3.5 \pm 2$ tip grams - b.
-Approach: $+2.5 \pm 2$ tip grams - c.
+- 1) Connect the test/breakout box between the Ice Mode wire harness and airplane stall warning wire harness (Figure 27-2). - 2) CenTex's force applicator may be used in lieu of the Beech force applicator specified in the AMM.
+Position the force arm so that the applied force is within 0.031 (1/32) inches of the transducer vane tip.
+Follow the force application guidelines specified in the AMM procedure. - 3) Activate Ice Mode by selecting MANUAL on the Surface Deice switch.
+Verify the Ice Mode annunciator switch illuminates. - 4) Check the Ice Mode lift computer voltages using a digital multimeter and the test box as specified in the AMM procedure, steps 9 through 12 and 19 through 21.
+The Ice Mode stall warning tone is heard as a solid tone when activated. - 5) Apply the following forces to the transducer vane for each flap position as specified in the AMM procedure, steps 14 through 18:

+a.
+Full Up: $+3.5 \pm 2$ tip grams

+b.
+Approach: +2.5 ± 2 tip grams

+c.
 Full Down: +1.0 ± 2 tip grams